School Science Lessons

 Menthol is antipruritic, reduces itching, so is used for relief of minor sore throat and mouth irritation.

-When added to pharmaceuticals and foods, menthol functions as a fortifier for peppermint flavours
+When added to pharmaceuticals and foods, menthol functions as a fortifier for peppermint flavours.

-It has a counterirritant effect on skin and mucous membranes, thereby producing a local analgesic or anesthetic effect
+It has a counterirritant effect on skin and mucous membranes, thereby producing a local analgesic or anesthetic effect.

-The pure solution may damage eyes and sensitize skin, but < 10 mg in throat medicine lozenges is harmless.
+The pure solution may damage eyes and sensitize skin, but < 10 mg occurs in throat medicine lozenges is harmless.

 3. Menthol occurs in the peppermint plant, a hybrid mint (Mentha X piperita) and in wild mint (Mentha arvensis).